How Osborne used drone data to accurately monitor progress remotely

 Osborne are looking for a simple and transparent way to accurately track progress updates.
 Given the large size of the area, it would have taken a team up to 5 weeks to digitise the site manually, by which point the data would be out of date.

 2. It’s difficult and dangerous to access the site

 Due to the dangers presented by the live highway, traditional methods of monitoring progress would require Osborne to implement traffic management systems and road closures.
 This creates thousands of pounds of added costs and is disruptive to the public.

 3. The site sits within restricted air space controlled by Coventry Air Traffic Control

 The A46 Coventry Junction Upgrade sits in the middle of restricted air space controlled by Coventry Air Traffic Control, which would normally prohibit any drone flying over the asset.
 Whilst permission was granted, flying time was restricted to pre 9am.
 Operating drones 500 meters away from the pilot, as required by law, would make it impossible to scan the entire project in one go.

 4. It’s impossible to visualise and combine different datasets

 The team wants to integrate various data sets into a 3D digital twin.

-"Mapp is a real game changer.
-It has aided our visual clash detection and planning, significantly reducing the time taken in the process.
+"Sensat are a real game changer.
+Their data and visualisation platform has has aided our visual clash detection and planning, significantly reducing the time taken in the process.
 It has also made tying our survey and design data together a breeze"